Main business sectors in Malaga

 Retail property in Malaga

-In 2019, there were 14 shopping centres in Malaga city with a total retail space of over 423,000 square metres.
+There are 14 shopping centres in Malaga city with a total retail space of over 423,000 square metres.
 Demand for retail premises is high in the city and those in Calle Larios command the most expensive rents.
-Rates went up by 11% in 2018 and although competition from e-commerce is strong, retail space continues to be at a premium in Malaga.
-The city ranks among the most attractive cities to establish a retail business in Europe, according to Savills Aguirre Newman.

 Transport & Logistics